 In late fall, add mulch to the base of shrubs and trees to help your plants conserve moisture and reduce the risk of frost damage.
 Typically, a two inch layer of mulch is recommended in regions with mild to moderate winter temperatures.
 In regions with severe winters, add up to six inches of mulch around the base of each plant.

 Allow two inches of space between the mulch and the base of the plant to prevent insect damage.
 In regions with harsher winters, mulch may not provide enough protection for your evergreens.
-Wrapping your evergreen plants is a simple way to keep your landscape healthy when temperatures drop below freezing.
+Wrapping your evergreen plants is a simple way to keep your landscaping healthy when temperatures drop below freezing.

 Prevent Water Loss